 For HIPAA compliant invoice processing, the practical AP rule is simple: treat an inbound vendor invoice as PHI only when it connects an identifiable patient to care or payment information.
 Generic supplier invoices for office supplies, janitorial work, building maintenance, or non-patient-specific equipment usually stay outside HIPAA because they do not identify an individual patient in connection with care.

-Once an invoice crosses that line, your HIPAA invoice processing requirements change in three immediate ways:
+Once an invoice crosses that line, AP needs three controls immediately:

 - Secure transmission: The invoice should move through approved secure channels, not casual email forwarding or open shared drives.